retorquere/zotero-deb/README.md

 sudo apt upgrade
 ```

+## Beta packages

+This repo also has the nightly beta's, installable as the `zotero-beta` and `jurism-beta` packages.
+You can install these alongside the regular packages.

 ## Package signing errors in Debian/Ubuntu/...

 The accepted key format in Debian-based systems seems to have changed a while ago, which means the existing signing verification key you have may no longer be available during install.
 Re-running the install script will remedy that: